 - Material fee: $15 per week x 12 weeks = $180

 - All prices are in Australian Dollars

 - Please click here to view our Fee Schedule for more details

 Why choose this course?

-This program will prepare you for Tertiary Education in Australia by equipping you with Academic language skills and teaching you other skills for all parts of academic and professional life to help you achieve the best possible results in your future studies.
-This course is also the bridge in your language journey between the Upper Intermediate and Advanced Level of English and it will assist you in your academic potential at university
+This program prepares you for tertiary education in Australia by equipping you with the necessary academic and language skills required to help you achieve the best possible results in your future studies.
+This course also serves as a bridge in your language journey between the Upper-intermediate and Advanced levels of English.
+It promises an experience that will challenge and extend your capabilities.

 Why study at The Language Academy?